Govrn-HQ/govrn-monorepo/README.md

 ## Monorepo Structure

-Each app or lib has its own readme that explains the scoped purpose & required `.env` variables to operate.
+Each app or lib has its own readme that explains the scoped purpose & requires `.env` variables to operate.

 ### Apps